 - Applied Nutrition: Study of nutrition that can be combined with another area of study.

-- Dietetics: Academic preparation to become a registered dietitian.
+- Dietetics: Academic preparation to become a registered dietitian or dietetic technician, registered.

 - Nutritional Sciences: Strong science component, designed for students pursuing an advanced degree.